Bloor Homes Logo

 Promoting healthy lifestyles and wellbeing through connection with nature are key drivers behind the landscape design.

-A thoughtfully designed green infrastructure network across the site is focused around the existing mature vegitation.
+A thoughtfully designed green infrastructure network across the site is focused around the existing mature vegetation.
 We are committed to providing as large a percentage of Biodiversity Net Gain (BNG) as possible with a minimum of 10%.
 BNG means that the site's natural environment would be in a better state than before by safeguarding and improving ecosystems.

 An additional parcel of land within Bloor Homes' control, located to the east of the Site and measuring approx 4.29ha/10.6 acres will be utilised for BNG in conjunction with the development of the proposals for the Site.
 This parcel of land will include wildflower meadows to promote biodiversity with part of the southern area being accessible to residents and the local community.